my diamond-shape logo; quite minimalisitic. Liam Collod

 So let's say your website is published at https://site.com:

-• then https://site.com/blog/index.html implies there must be a /blog/index.rst file.
+• then https://site.com/blog/index.html implies there must be a /blog/index.md file.

 • Same for https://site.com/images/art.jpg which implies images/art.jpg must exist in the source file structure.